valohai/papi/README.md

 ## Usage

-As per the note above, there are no stable distribution versions of Papi just yet.
-In the meantime, you can install the package using e.g. `pip install -e git+https://github.com/valohai/papi.git` (or however your Python package manager of choice deals with editable dependencies).
+You can install the package [from PyPI](https://pypi.org/project/valohai-papi/): `pip install valohai-papi`.

 As documentation is still nonexistent, see the `papi_examples` directory for usage examples.